Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 specifier, say, `>​=1.2.2,<3,!​=1.7.4,!​=1.8.1`.
 This makes it both more flexible and more readable.

-So, dynamic plugins can do all that static plugins can do, and more.
+Dynamic plugins can do all that static plugins can do, and more.
 Why do we need two plugin classes then?
-Why can't we just call it a day, say that we've found a better design and go with it?
+Why can't we just call it a day, say that we've found a better solution and go with it?
 The advantage of static plugins is that they are, well, static.
-Their behavior does not depend on the package being installed, they don't need to know what variants are available and therefore their results can be reused easily.
+Their behavior does not depend on the package being installed, they don't need to know what variants are available, and therefore their results can be cached and reused easily.
 You just run the plugin, snapshot the result and you can reuse it for any package you install.